arielgee/Lizard/.misc/tasks.md

 * create a managment page for rules
 * fix rules.html when selector is too long. see the image in Example.html.
 CssSelectorGenerator returnd the entire src as selector
 * replace onClick_CopySourceText() with lzUtil.writeTextToClipboard()
+* lizardDB - change index names to the value name
 ---

 ## REMEMBER: Update showVersionNotice() For Each New Version!